Ryaen16/Coffe_Shop_Sales_Report/README.md

 - Which products are sold most and least often?
 Which drive the most revenue for the business?

-I've created a dashboard based on this dataset to get the detailed analysis.
+I've created a dashboard based on this dataset to get the detailed analysis using MS-Excel.
 Also I've created different pivot tables, slicers, trackers for the given dataset to get insight about different business problems.